-In this case, a State Secondary school choice would not be my first choice for the following reasons (all reason based on my experience with previous families):
+In our experience, and provided as a family you can afford private school fees, a State Secondary school would not be our first choice for the following reasons (all reasons based on our previous experience with clients):

-- The In-Year application process makes it a bit of a gambling, meaning that you will never be sure to get a place in the coveted school.
+- The In-Year application process makes it a bit of a gambling, meaning that you will never be sure to get a place in your preferred school.

-- The best Secondary schools in London are oversubscribed and more than often religious schools (Roman Catholic or Church of England) with drastic admissions criteria regarding the applicant’s faith.
+- The best Secondary state schools in London are mostly oversubscribed, and more than often religious schools (Roman Catholic or Church of England) with drastic admissions criteria regarding the applicant’s faith.

 - The Secondary State schools are in general huge, with an average of 1000+ pupils.
-It can be difficult for an expat newcomer to settle well.
+It can make it more difficult for an expat newcomer to settle in.

 So if you are a prospective expat family, always take the time to discuss education matters with an education specialist, who will be able to advise you on making the right choice for your child, because each family and each child is different.Back to knowledge base